IS2AI/KazEmoTTS/README.md

 <p align = "center">This repository provides a <a href="some_cloud_link">dataset</a> and a text-to-speech (TTS) model for the paper <br><a href = "link_to_be_added"><b>KazEmoTTS:
 A Dataset for Kazakh Emotional Text-to-Speech Synthesis</b></a></p>

-This study focuses on the creation of the KazEmoTTS dataset, designed for emotional Kazakh text-to-speech (TTS) applications.
-KazEmoTTS is a collection of 54,760 audio-text pairs, with a total duration of 74.85 hours, featuring 34.23 hours delivered by a female narrator and 40.62 hours by two male narrators.
-The list of the emotions considered include “neutral”, “angry”, “happy”, “sad”, “scared”, and “surprised”.
-We also developed a TTS model trained on the KazEmoTTS dataset.
-We conducted both objective and subjective evaluations to assess the quality of the synthesized speech.

 You are able to listen for samples here: [Demo_link](https://anonimous4849.github.io)

 <a name = "stats"><h2>Dataset Statistics 📊</h2></a>

-<p align = "justify">The emotions in the dataset include "neutral", "angry", "happy", "sad", "scared", and "surprised".</p>

 <table align = "center">
 <thead align = "center">